Facts About Heat-related Illness

 - Prior to a heat emergency, make sure you have ample: pet food, bottled water, medications, veterinary records, cat litter/pan, can opener, food dishes, first aid kit and other supplies.

-- Never leave a pet alone in a car with the windows up.
+- Never leave a pet alone in a car, even with the windows cracked.

 - Never leave a pet leashed at home unsupervised.

-- Limit your pet’s exercise to the morning or evening when temperature and heat index is not as high as during the late morning and afternoon.
+- Limit your pet’s exercise to the morning or evening when temperature and heat index is not as high.
 Bring water while exercising pet.

 - Limit the distance and intensity of your pet’s exercise.